Article 1 – Name and Purpose

 Section 9: Rule Infractions

 The decision of the tournament committee will be final on any rule infraction having a penalty disqualification.
-All protests are to be lodged while at weigh-in to the Tournament Director.
+All protests (dead fish, short fish, number of fish, bag weight, or big fish) are to be lodged directly to the tournament director, before leaving the scales, during his/her turn to weigh-in.

 Section 10: Guests